View jobs and tasks

 API

-To list the tasks for a job's task group using the Batch API, use the tasks.list method:
+To view a list of tasks in a job's task group using the Batch API, make a GET request to the tasks.list method:

 GET https://batch.googleapis.com/v1/projects/PROJECT_ID/locations/LOCATION/jobs/JOB_NAME/taskGroups/TASK_GROUP_NAME/tasks